How to Use the Good, the Bad and Ugly Bananas

 “Ripe bananas have a high sugar content but may be easier to digest and contain more antioxidants,” says Colleen Poling, R.D., owner of Nutrition Translator.

 Green bananas have their own benefits, says Rachael Hartley, R.D., L.D., C.D.E., C.L.T., owner of Avocado A Day Nutrition.
 They’re higher in resistant starch, which is indigestible and functions as a type of fiber.
-(Resistant starch supports digestive health and glycemic control by serving as a prebiotic and can promote healthy bowel function.)
+(Resistant starch can support digestive health and has a slower impact on your blood sugar levels.
+It can also promote healthy bowel function.)

 Here’s how to best use bananas at each stage of ripeness:

-Green bananas won’t taste like the creamy, sweet fruit you know as a banana nor will their signature aroma have developed.
-They can be used in place of plantains (a starchy relative of the banana) and as an ingredient in international dishes.
+Green bananas don’t taste like the creamy, sweet fruit you know as “banana,” nor will you find their signature aroma.
+These can be used in place of plantains (a starchy relative of the banana) and as an ingredient in international dishes.
 Not a butter fan?
 Lindsay Nixon of the plant-based blog Happy Herbivore purees green bananas and to replace the butter in pie crusts.

 How to Use Them:

 - Steamed or boiled green bananas are a traditional Jamaican side dish.
-Serve them as a swap for rice with curry or a jerk dish.
-(Try them with Chickpea Curry with Chicken.)
+Serve them as a substitute for rice with curry or a jerk dish.
+(Try them with Caribbean Coconut Chickpeas with Rice.)

-- Slice and pan-fry with coconut oil for a spin on fried plantains.
+- Slice and pan-fry with coconut oil for a spin on fried plantains or East African matooke.

 - Dice a green banana and toss into an Asian-inspired salad or a one-bowl dinner.